flashlin/Samples/torch-qa/fine-tune/data-user/baccarat.md

 * Tie Bet: Betting that the player and banker will tie.
 * Pair Bet: Betting that the first two cards dealt to either the player or banker will form a pair.
 * Dragon Bonus: Betting on the side bet based on the point difference between the winning hand.
-* Big/Small: Betting on the total number of cards dealt between player and banker.
 * Fortune Six: Betting on the banker winning with a total point of six using two cards.

 Question: What is Tiger Baccarat?